-- Community Development Block Grant (CDBG), Industrial Revitalization Fund (IRF) and Appalachian Regional Commission (ARC) program administration and technical assistance to support project development and implementation - Capacity building technical assistance, training and services to nonprofit organizations, with an emphasis on building capacity for regional collaborations - Downtown revitalization development and technical assistance, real estate packaging assistance; training and design and economic restructuring services - Seed grants for operational support to nonprofit and community organizations - Training and matching funds for individual development account savers to use for homeownership, entrepreneurship (i.e. business start-up), and education - Support for innovations in small business development, microfinance and local entrepreneurial development strategies - Collaborative support for regional community economic development strategies and entrepreneurship - Broadband Planning and Implementation - Community Business Launch - Virginia Velocity Business Plan Competition - Grants to nonprofit organizations to support the cultural economy in Southwest to support the Southwest Virginia Cultural Heritage Foundation in starting and operating the Southwest Virginia Artisans Center - Grants and technical assistance to support the agricultural and other food based economic development strategies throughout the commonwealth of Virginia - Grants and technical assistance to local and regional micro-enterprise development organizations (MDOs) to provide training and services to non-traditional entrepreneurs. - Project administration for the construction of water and wastewater systems - Funding through the Neighborhood Stabilization Program to improve conditions of neighborhoods impacted by the foreclosure crisis - Funding through the Trust Stabilization Program for the rehabilitation of previously foreclosed homes for resale - Grants and technical assistance that play a critical role in the economic delivery strategy to support and address sundry economic challenges such as job losses from industry downsizing or plant closings - Increased emphasis on improving communication and partnerships with other state and federal partners - Support to the Virginia Center for Rural Development
+- Community Development Block Grant (CDBG), Industrial Revitalization Fund (IRF) and Appalachian Regional Commission (ARC) program administration and technical assistance to support project development and implementation - Capacity building technical assistance, training and services to nonprofit organizations, with an emphasis on building capacity for regional collaborations - Downtown revitalization development and technical assistance, real estate packaging assistance; training and design and economic restructuring services - Training and matching funds for individual development account savers to use for homeownership, entrepreneurship (i.e. business start-up), and education - Support for innovations in small business development, microfinance and local entrepreneurial development strategies - Collaborative support for regional community economic development strategies and entrepreneurship - Broadband Planning and Implementation - Community Business Launch - Opportunity Zones - Grants to nonprofit organizations to support the cultural economy in Southwest to support the Southwest Virginia Cultural Heritage Foundation in starting and operating the Southwest Virginia Artisans Center - Grants and technical assistance to support the agricultural and other food based economic development strategies throughout the commonwealth of Virginia - Grants and technical assistance to local and regional micro-enterprise development organizations (MDOs) to provide training and services to non-traditional entrepreneurs. - Project administration for the construction of water and wastewater systems - Funding through the Neighborhood Stabilization Program to improve conditions of neighborhoods impacted by the foreclosure crisis - Grants and technical assistance that play a critical role in the economic delivery strategy to support and address sundry economic challenges such as job losses from industry downsizing or plant closings - Increased emphasis on improving communication and partnerships with other state and federal partners - Support to the Virginia Center for Rural Virginia

 As recognition of the importance and significance of the community development initiatives grows, the Commonwealth must expand its support and commitment to these efforts.
-The most recently added programs for community and economic development, such as, the Building Collaborative Communities, the Industrial Revitalization Fund, the increased base budget for the Main Street program and a focus on helping communities and regions build entrepreneurial economies will continue to create new opportunities to spur economic development, particularly in distressed areas of the Commonwealth.
+The most recently added programs for community and economic development, such as, Opportunity Zones tax incentive, the Industrial Revitalization Fund, the increased base budget for the Main Street program and a focus on helping communities and regions build entrepreneurial economies will continue to create new opportunities to spur economic development, particularly in distressed areas of the Commonwealth.